 If you’ve never had anything like this before you have got to try it.
 I have looked on the internet trying to find anything similar and I think it is truly unique.

 Cauliflower Rice is going to be a recipe that I put on some day.
 As I said, it has lots of dairy-free butter and I’ll add some things so that we’ll all want a bowlful.
 Not spicy but flavorful.

 So let’s get back to this spice filled Mexican Cauliflower recipe because it deserves our attention.
-It’s easy so make it and then dive in with a fork and enjoy every bite.
+It’s easy to make it and then dive in with a fork and enjoy every bite.

 Helpful Tools for Making Mexican Cauliflower Casserole